fhswf/MLPro/doc/rtd/content/rl/env/pool/doublependulum.rst

 .. note::
  The boundaries for the velocity and acceleration are highly influenced by the initital position of the arms and the current torque being actuated on the inner pole.
 These parameters are further dependent on the specific application, scenario or purpose of research.

+Current implementation of DP environment in MLPro returns success when the current state of the environment is within a distance lesser than threshold distance from the goal state.

 Reward Structure
 ================